bhavesh4044/Excel_CDLC/VLOOKUP/vlookup_CDLC.md

 * VLOOKUP is a function in spreadsheet software, like Microsoft Excel or Google Sheets, used to search for a specific value in a table or range and return a corresponding value from another column.

+* The full form of VLOOKUP is "Vertical Lookup."
+It's called "vertical" because it searches for a value vertically in a specific column within a table or range of data and retrieves a corresponding value from a different column within the same row.
+VLOOKUP is a commonly used function in spreadsheet software like Microsoft Excel and Google Sheets for tasks involving data lookup and retrieval.

 Here's a simple syntax for VLOOKUP:

 ```